The FPGA learning experience that never ends

-I will add a new tutorial series and one or more items to the resource library every month.
+I will add a new tutorial series or resource item every month.
 You can view the content whenever you want, and you don't have to start at the beginning.

 The membership is not a course; it's a learning program that supports you in achieving your goals in the long run.

 On the 1st of every even month (Feb, Apr, ..)

 - New tutorial series

 On the 1st of every odd month (Jan, Mar, ..)